CA Inter Amendments For May 2026

 • Accounting for taxes on income.

-Partnership, AS – 4,5,17,20 has been removed from Group 1 and shifted into Group 2 Advance Accounting.
-Redemption of debenture will be asked as per topics of New study material applicable for May 2024 exams.
+Partnership, AS – 4,5,17,20 has been removed from Group 1 and shifted into Group 2, Advanced Accounting.
+Redemption of debenture will be asked as per the topics of the new study material applicable for the May 2026 exams.

-2. CA Inter Corporate and other laws Amendments for May 2024:
+2. Corporate and other laws Amendments for May 2026

-From companies act various important sections has been removed.
-Sec 24, 30,33,38 and 41 from chapter 3 of companies act – Prospectus and allotment of securities.
+From the Companies Act, various important sections have been removed.
+Sec 24, 30,33,38 and 41 from chapter 3 of the Companies Act – Prospectus and allotment of securities.

 Section 44,45,60,65 and 72 of Share capital and debenture, Chapter – 4

-Section 81 and 85 of Registration of charge, chapter – 6
+Sections 81 and 85 of the Registration of Charges, chapter 6

-There is only little exclusion in Indian Contract act.
+There is only a little exclusion in the Indian Contract Act.
 Questions based on Sec 1 to 142 will not be asked in exams.
-But there are certain inclusions which are given in latest study material of ICAI.
+But there are certain inclusions that are given in the latest study material of ICAI.

 • Company law :

-Exclusions - Except for the relevant rules as covered in the revised July 2019 edition of the study material and the RTP, all the rules of companies act 2013 are excluded.
+Exclusions - Except for the relevant rules as covered in the revised July 2019 edition of the study material and the RTP, all the rules of the Companies Act 2013 are excluded.

 • Other laws:

-Inclusions - The Indian Contract Act, The negotiable instruments act 1881, the general clauses act 1897, Interpretation of Statues covers significant provisions in a broad manner.
-The entire syllabus included in the revised July 2017 edition.
+Inclusions - The Indian Contract Act, The Negotiable Instruments Act 1881, the General Clauses Act 1897, and the Interpretation of Statutes cover significant provisions extensively.
+The entire syllabus is included in the revised July 2017 edition.

-Exclusion - Questions that involve the reference or questions entirely based on sections 1 to 142 of the Indian Contract Act, 1872 may be avoided.
+Exclusion - Questions that involve the reference or arise from sections 1 to 142 of the Indian Contract Act, 1872, may be avoided.

-3. Taxation A: The provisions of income tax law, as amended by the finance act, 2019 including significant circulars and notifications issued up to 31st October 2019.
-The relevant assessment year for income tax A.Y.
+The provisions of the income tax law, as amended by the Finance Act, 2019, including significant circulars and notifications issued up to 31st October 2019.
+The relevant assessment year for income tax is A.Y.
 2020-21.

 RESIDENTIAL STATUS